Rivière des Envies: Course

 The water of the river flows through municipalities of Sainte-Thècle, Saint-Tite, the boundary east of Hérouxville (about 4 km, along Row South, between the road Paquin and the road Lefebvre), Saint-Séverin and Saint-Stanislas (Les Chenaux).
-The river empties in Batiscan river at the southern edge of the village of Saint-Stanislas (Les Chenaux).
+The river empties in Batiscan River at the southern edge of the village of Saint-Stanislas (Les Chenaux).
 The course of the river is especially cravings in agriculture.
 The river runs through a forest especially between Sainte-Thècle and Saint-Tite; downstream from Saint-Tite, the river passes through a few small areas of forest.
 The river also passes through the villages of Saint-Tite, Saint-Séverin and Saint-Stanislas (Les Chenaux).

 Spring floods generate significant flooding upstream of the railway bridge in the village of Saint-Tite.
 From the intersection of the road Marchand and road St-Joseph in Sainte-Thècle, up to the village of Saint-Tite, through the area of the large marshes (Grands marais, in French), Rivière des Envies is taking a very winding course.
 This area was conducive for beavers and moose that probably attracted aboriginals in prehistory.

+Photos

 Major tributaries

 The main tributaries of the "Rivière des Envies" are (from the head):